UoM-R-Workshop/.github/profile/README.md

 Welcome to the homepage for the University of Manchester's workshop: '_Introduction to Data Analysis in R and RStudio for Maternal and Fetal Health Research_'

 This GitHub page contains all the documents you will need for the workshop.
-We will also use this page to share links to all resources needed for the workshop and follow-on activities.
+We will email all files to you directly, but this GitHub will serve as a one-stop-shop for future reference.

 This workshop will take place on **Tuesday 9th April** at **St Mary's Hospital, 5th Floor Seminar Rooms A&B**, from **12:30 until 15:30**.
 To register for the workshop, please use the following [link](https://forms.office.com/e/gXJPqim4gh).